-- Submit satisfactory official transcripts from each graduate and undergraduate institution attended; - Supply three recommendations using the on-line application system; - Complete an interview with the Chair of LaGrange College's Department of Education; - Provide criminal background check and verify that no criminal record or dishonorable discharge from the armed services will prevent teacher certification; - Earn a minimum score on the TOEFL exam of at least 550 if English is not the applicant's primary language; - Have a cumulative undergraduate GPA of 2.5 on a 4.0 scale or higher (or an SAT score of 1000 or higher);

-- Provide a passing score for the GACE Basic Skills or be exempted from GACE with a GRE Verbal and Quantitative composite score of 1030 (before 08/01/11) or 297 (on or after 08/01/11). - Present a completed application through the LaGrange College Admission's on-line application system.
+- Submit satisfactory official transcripts from each graduate and undergraduate institution attended; - Supply three recommendations using the on-line application system; - Complete an interview with the Chair of LaGrange College's Department of Education; - Provide criminal background check and verify that no criminal record or dishonorable discharge from the armed services will prevent teacher certification; - Earn a minimum score on the TOEFL exam of at least 550 if English is not the applicant's primary language; - Have a cumulative undergraduate GPA of 2.5 on a 4.0 scale or higher (or an SAT® score of 1000 or higher (Verbal/Critical Reading and Math), or an ACT® score of 43 (English and Math)); - Provide a passing score for the GACE® Basic Skills Tests Reading (test code 200), Writing (test code 202), and Math (test code 201)or be exempted from GACE with a GRE Verbal and Quantitative composite score of 1030 (before 08/01/11) or 297 (on or after 08/01/11).
+Scores from different test titles may not be combined. - Present a completed application through the LaGrange College Admission's on-line application system.